Eyes on Yellowstone made possible by Canon

 The quarterly Yellowstone Science magazine reports on Yellowstone-based scientific research and brings the wonder of the Park to readers worldwide.
 Articles written by researchers range from art history to microbiology in language accessible

 The park now has a good understanding of both recent and historic climate trends in temperature, rain fall, and snowpack.
 Yellowstone Park staff has usd this knowledge to raise awareness about climate change through presentations, website, and publications.

 Bat Ecology and Management

 The goal of this project is to establish a long-term monitoring program for little brown bats (Myotis lucifungus) in Yellowstone in response to the emerging threat of the disease white-nose syndrome.

 Canon's support of the Yellowstone Cougar Project assists field technicians with a variety of equipment needs for snow-tracking surveys, identifying scent stations, prey kill sites, and monitoring common travel routes for cougars.
 Project staff will also attemptto capture six adult cougars and fit them with GPS satellite collars for more

 Yellowstone Environmental Stewardship Fellowship Program

-Each year, Georgia Tech Research Institute undergraduate and graduate students with engineering and management expertise come to Yellowstone to assist with water conservation, energy use reduction, and other projects of The Greenest Park Initiative.
+Each year, graduate students with engineering, programming and management expertise come to Yellowstone to assist with water conservation, energy use reduction, and other projects of The Greenest Park Initiative.